 - 8.1.1 Through the creation of a multi-modal transportation system, Mississauga will provide transportation choices that encourage a shift in lifestyle toward more sustainable transportation modes, such as transit and active transportation. - 8.1.2 Mississauga will plan and manage the transportation system to provide for the safety of all users. - 8.1.3 The City will strive to incorporate stormwater best management practices in the planning, design and construction of municipal road and off street parking facility projects.
-Decisions regarding the specific implementation of stormwater best management practices will be made on a project by project basis in accordance with relevant drainage plans and studies, and development standards and policies. - 8.1.4 Mississauga will strive to create a transportation system that reduces dependence on non-renewable resources. - 8.1.5 Mississauga will work in partnership with other levels of government and other agencies to support the reduction of transportation related greenhouse gas emissions. - 8.1.6 Mississauga will ensure that the transportation system will provide connectivity among transportation modes for the efficient movement of people and goods.
+Decisions regarding the specific implementation of stormwater best management practices will be made on a project basis in accordance with relevant drainage plans and studies, and development standards and policies. - 8.1.4 Mississauga will strive to create a transportation system that reduces dependence on non-renewable resources. - 8.1.5 Mississauga will work in partnership with other levels of government and other agencies to support the reduction of transportation-related greenhouse gas emissions. - 8.1.6 Mississauga will ensure that the transportation system will provide connectivity among transportation modes for the efficient movement of people and goods. - 8.1.7 Mississauga will create a well-connected multi-modal transportation system that prioritizes services and infrastructure for Intensification Areas. - 8.1.8 To better utilize existing infrastructure, Mississauga will encourage the application of transportation demand management techniques,

-- 8.1.7 Mississauga will create a well connected multi-modal transportation system that prioritizes services and infrastructure for Intensification Areas. - 8.1.8 To better utilize existing infrastructure, Mississauga will encourage the application of transportation demand management (TDM) techniques, such as car-pooling, alternative work arrangements and shared parking. - 8.1.9 Mississauga will ensure that transportation corridors are identified and protected to meet current and projected needs for various travel modes. - 8.1.10 Mississauga will separate transportation modes within transportation corridors, where appropriate. - 8.1.11 Transit will be a priority for transportation infrastructure planning and major transportation initiatives. - 8.1.12 Mississauga supports opportunities for multimodal uses where feasible, in particular prioritizing transit and goods movement over those of single occupant vehicles. - 8.1.13 Mississauga will coordinate transportation investments to implement the policies of this Plan. - 8.1.14 Mississauga will work with other municipalities, levels of government and agencies to create a well connected, efficient, accessible, multimodal transportation system. - 8.1.15 The policies of Mississauga Official Plan apply to all transportation infrastructure under the jurisdiction of the City.
+- such as car-pooling, alternative work arrangements and shared parking. - 8.1.9 Mississauga will ensure that transportation corridors are identified and protected to meet current and projected needs for various travel modes. - 8.1.10 Mississauga will separate transportation modes within transportation corridors, where appropriate. - 8.1.11 Transit will be a priority for transportation infrastructure planning and major transportation initiatives. - 8.1.12 Mississauga supports opportunities for multimodal uses where feasible, in particular prioritizing transit and goods movement over those of singleoccupant vehicles. - 8.1.13 Mississauga will coordinate transportation investments to implement the policies of this Plan. - 8.1.14 Mississauga will work with other municipalities, levels of government and agencies to create a well-connected, efficient, accessible, multimodal transportation system. - 8.1.15 The policies of Mississauga Official Plan apply to all transportation infrastructure under the jurisdiction of the City.
 Other levels of government and agencies should support the policies of this Plan through their transportation infrastructure investment decisions.

-8.1.16 In reviewing development applications, Mississauga will require area wide or site specific transportation studies to identify the necessary transportation improvements to minimize conflicts between transportation and land use, and to ensure that development does not precede necessary road, transit, cycling and pedestrian improvements.
+Transportation infrastructure under the jurisdiction of other levels of government and agencies is identified in Appendix C: Policies of Other Levels of Government. - 8.1.16 In reviewing development applications Mississauga will require area-wide or site specific transportation studies to identify the necessary transportation improvements to minimize conflicts between transportation and the land use and to ensure that development does not precede necessary road, transit, cycling and pedestrian improvements.
 Transportation studies will consider all modes of transportation including auto traffic, truck traffic, transit, walking and cycling.